What is economic growth? And why is it so important?

 At the heart of many of these aspects that we care about are needs for which we require particular goods and services.
 Think of those that are needed for the goals on the list above — the health services from nurses and doctors, the home you live in, or the teachers who provide education.

 Poverty, prosperity, and growth are often measured in monetary terms, most commonly as people’s income.
-But while monetary measures have some important advantages, they have the big disadvantage that they are abstract.
-In the worst case, monetary measures – like GDP per capita – are so abstract that we forget what they are actually about: people’s access to goods and services.
+However, while monetary measures have some important advantages, they have the big disadvantage of being abstract.
+In the worst case, monetary measures — like GDP per capita — are so abstract that we forget what they are actually about: people’s access to goods and services.

 The point of this text is to show why economic growth is important and how the abstract monetary measures tell us about the reality of people’s material living conditions around the world and throughout history: